Skip to content

 Back to where he belongs

-Today, June 18, 2026, almost two and a half years after his arrival, Mateo begins a new chapter.
+Today, June 18, 2026, more than two and a half years after his arrival, Mateo begins a new chapter.

 Although he still carries some visible marks of the feather-plucking, he has regained fully functional flight, keeps stable social bonds with other parrots and shows the calm behavior suited to life in the wild.
 For these reasons, he officially begins his return to nature.